cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 ## CBOR Certificate Extensions Registry {#extype}

 IANA has created a new registry titled "CBOR Certificate Extensions" under the new heading "CBOR Certificate".
-The columns of the registry are Value, Name, OID, DER, Comment, extensionValue, where Value is an integer, and the other columns are text strings.
+The columns of the registry are Value, Name, OID, DER, Comments, and extensionValue, where Value is an integer, and the other columns are text strings.
 Only non-negative values can be registered.
 For values in the interval \[0, 23\] the registration procedure is "IETF Review" and "Expert Review".
 For all other values the registration procedure is "Expert Review".
 The initial contents of the registry are:

 ~~~~~~~~~~~
 +-------+-----------------------------------------------------------+